This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sedative: This medicine is given to help you stay calm and relaxed.

-- X-ray: X-ray pictures will help your caregiver see your TMJ and check for swelling or broken bones.
+- X-ray: X-ray pictures will help your healthcare provider see your TMJ and check for swelling or broken bones.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your jaw.
 The pictures may show if your jaw is dislocated.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Fixation devices: You may have wires or elastic bands to prevent you from moving your jaw.